Australia’s #1 Best CV & Resume Writers & Career Consulting Experts

 Introduction

 As both a recruiter and resume writer with over 25 years of experience in the business, I’ve seen thousands upon thousands of job applications (all formats, all types, all strategies!).
-This knowledge and experience have been used to help build my own business to write resumes that stand out.
-But I also enjoy sharing my knowledge to help others build their own understanding of how to curate the perfect CV or Resume that gets interviews.
+This knowledge and experience have been used to help build my own business that provides exceptional resume writing services and creates CVs and resumes that stand out.
+But I also enjoy sharing my knowledge to help others build their own understanding of how to build a CV or Resume that gets results (interviews).

 1) Know your audience and speak their language

-One of the most common misconceptions about CVs is that they should resemble a comprehensive autobiography, detailing every job you’ve ever had.
-In reality, employers don’t have the time or patience for such an exhaustive read.
-What we (recruiters) want is relevance.
-We want to quickly see how your skills and experience align with the job that is being advertised.
+One common misconception, about resumes is that they should resemble an autobiography, including every job you’ve ever had.
+However in reality employers don’t have the time or patience for such a read.
+What recruiters truly look for is relevance.
+They want to ascertain how your skills and experience align with the job being advertised.

-For example, imagine a job seeker is targeting a marketing position, but they also have a background in customer service, project management, operations, office management, etc. Can you already see how quickly the other position titles will dilute the application?
-The hiring manager will want to see your marketing prowess right away, so if you really want to grab their attention, the applicant will need to focus 90% of their content on marketing and associated skill sets, i.e., cut out the noise.
+For instance imagine a job seeker aiming for a marketing position.
+Also having a background, in customer service, project management, operations, office management and so on.
+Can you already see how quickly the inclusion of those position titles could dilute the application?
+The hiring manager would want to see your marketing expertise from the start.
+So if you genuinely desire to capture their attention it’s essential that 90% of your content focuses on marketing and related skill sets – effectively eliminating any noise.

 2) Snap, smile, and click: The great photo debate